sendgrid/sendgrid-python/use_cases/django.md

 ```
 $ git add .
-$ git commit -am "Create simple Hello Email Django app using SendGrid"
+$ git commit -am "Create simple Hello Email Django app using Twilio SendGrid"
 $ git push heroku master
 ```

 After that, let's verify if our app is working or not by accessing the root domain of your Heroku app.
-You should see the page says "Email Sent!" and on the Activity Feed page in the SendGrid dashboard, you should see a new feed with the email you set in the code.
+You should see the page says "Email Sent!" and on the Activity Feed page in the Twilio SendGrid dashboard, you should see a new feed with the email you set in the code.